Machine Learning

 As already outlined the design task is made harder if we have very resource constrained target hardware.
 If there is no operating system such as Linux only a real time operating system or even bare metal, then the library choice is very limited.
 The AI/ML has to be translated to specific low level primitives.

-Deployment options within SoC Labs for the arm ecosystem.
+Deployment options within SoC Labs for the arm ecosystem

-megaSoC is in design and is expected to run a full Linux OS which would support the use directly of python libraries.
+High end: megaSoC, in design.
+This is a A class processor design, using the Corstone 1000 infrastructure. megaSoC is in design and is expected to run a full Linux OS which would support the use directly of python libraries.
+Projects looking at real time video analysis are using this platform.

 A number of SoC Labs projects have looked to use hls4ml to develop their AI/ML model as this allows rapid iteration and then deployment to an FPGA environment like Xilink PYNQ.
 The challenge in moving to an ASIC tape out flow is that the python support, the PYNQ environment and the arm CPU of the PS component of the Xilink board all have to be replaced by low level physical RTL representations within the ASIC and their equivalent low level primitives in the software system.